AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 **Citing DCLD**

-If you use the DCLD implementation, please cite the following work[^3]:
+If you use the DCLD implementation, please cite the following work:

-[^3] A. Majeed and S. O. Hwang, "A Data-Centric  ℓ -Diversity Model for Securely Publishing Personal Data With Enhanced Utility," in IEEE Transactions on Big Data, doi: 10.1109/TBDATA.2024.3524832
+[1] A. Majeed and S. O. Hwang, "A Data-Centric  ℓ -Diversity Model for Securely Publishing Personal Data With Enhanced Utility," in IEEE Transactions on Big Data, doi: \url{10.1109/TBDATA.2024.3524832}